VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 2. Ensure `Tokens (classic)` is selected on the leftmost side, then create a new token via the `Generate new token` menu.
 Be sure to select the `classic option`

-    {{site.data.alerts.note}} If you are prompted to reauthenticate, do so.
+    <strong>NOTE</strong>: If you are prompted to reauthenticate, do so.
 This is a safety measure as you are about to create a sensitive credential

     ![New token](images/backup/newToken.png)

 3. Give your token a meaningful name, set the **Expiration** date to `No expiration`, and check the `workflow` and `read:org` under `admin:org` section

-    {{site.data.alerts.warning}} If you prefer to set an expiration date for your token, feel free to do so, but be aware you will have to regenerate a new token as things expire, as well as update some other settings that we have not got to yet
+    <strong>WARNING</strong>: If you prefer to set an expiration date for your token, feel free to do so, but be aware you will have to regenerate a new token as things expire, as well as update some other settings that we have not got to yet

     ![Token settings](images/backup/tokenSettings.png)